 At the same time, Jack McBirney, principal and founder of San Francisco Christian School, and his wife, Allegra, felt the Lord’s call to begin another Christian school in the South Peninsula.

 Through the hand of God, their visions were linked and together they created a school specifically designed to meet the needs of their adolescent children - a school marked by quality academics and a strong commitment to biblical principles.
 The King's Academy was founded in 1991 by a group of parents and Jack McBirney, our first principal.

-These founders wanted to create an independent school in the Bay Area where families could feel confident that their children would not only be well educated, but also well loved and supported.
+These founders wanted to create an independent school in the Bay Area where families could feel confident that their children would be well educated as well as loved and supported.

 Named to Honor The King, Jesus Christ

 The independent school opened its doors with 29 students (grades 7, 8, 9) , three teachers, a secretary, and a principal while renting space from Union Presbyterian Church of Los Altos.
 Because academy implied strong learning and to signify that the school belongs to The King, Jesus Christ, the school was named “The King’s Academy.”

 TKA's First Teachers and Students at First Site